LIDONGgittt/saliency-map-pointnet/readme.md

 ### Usage
 The code is based on Python 3.5 and Tensorflow-gpu 1.4.1.

-Please first refer to https://github.com/charlesq34/pointnet to a ModelNet40 model.
+Please first refer to https://github.com/charlesq34/pointnet to train a ModelNet40 model.

 To compute point cloud saliency maps, use: